-This article was opened on Tuesday 6 February 2007, and last modified on Monday 30 June 2008.
+This article was opened on Tuesday 6 February 2007, and closed on Thursday 30 July 2009.

 Above: South West Trains’s Class 73 electro-diesel locomotive poses in St. Leonards Depot yard alongside Southern’s Class 171 DMU, on 13 June 2006.
 All photos by Andy Armitage.